 5. Before I was born, my dad traveled all over the world to hunt after he got home from Vietnam.
 He was also big into taxidermy and built a huge room off our house for all his war and hunting stuff.
 It was normal for me to be surrounded by guns, animal skins and various weaponry, so I could never understand why people would be shocked when they came over for the first time.
 I used to sit on Harry (the lion) to practice my riding position.

 6. On a similar note, my dad took me hunting for the first time when I was 8.
 We sat in a tree stand for a couple hours until we saw some deer and just as my dad started to get his rifle into place I started screaming, “RUN RUN RUN” at the deer.
 My dad never took me again.

 7. I’m the oldest of 47 cousins and over 200 second cousins- my mom is one of 9 siblings and all but 2 are married with 2-10 kids.
 Despite loving growing up in a huge family, I’m not a kid person and think my 2 are more than enough.

 8. I’m from Chicago, but when I was little we moved around Texas (Lubboc, San Antonio and Dallas) and then to Manassas, VA for my dad’s work.
 For the year in VA, I lived in a suite at the Marriott and my brother and I OWNED that place.
 In 2016 we went back there for my cousin’s wedding and I got to see my old suite 108, which was alot smaller than I remembered…

-9. I was homeschooled until the 7th grade and it took me a LONG time to catch on that you were supposed to roll up the super long uniform skirts.
+9. I was homeschooled until the 7th grade, when we were enrolled in a Catholic school and it took me a LONG time to catch on that you were supposed to roll up the super long uniform skirts.

 10. I used to go around the neighborhood searching for lost dogs so I could walk them around trying to find their owner.
 My mom eventually caved and got us our own dog.